harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/advanced/cd-governance/harness-governance-overview.md

 :::note
 Currently, this feature is behind the feature flag, `CDS_OPA_TEMPLATE_GOVERNANCE`.
 Contact [Harness Support](mailto:support@harness.io) to enable the feature.

 You can configure policies on templates during the creation of the template.
-This ensures users follow the best practices set by their organization without the organization managing each template’s creation directly.
-By setting guard rails at creation time it reduces the number of checks needed at runtime to enforce standards.
+This ensures that users follow the best practices set by their organization without the organization managing each template’s creation directly.
+By setting guardrails at creation time, you can reduce the number of checks needed at runtime to enforce standards.

 Users can now manage the configuration of Templates at configuration time by running policies on Template Save.
 During Pipeline Save, users can enforce that a specific template is being used.
 On Pipeline Run users can ensure that the resolved contents of the pipeline meet execution standards.